ishmuratoof/Phonebook/README.md

 # Phonebook

-An app to display contacts from https://randomuser.me
+App fetches 1000 contacts from https://randomuser.me and displays them in a table view.